Frequently Asked Questions

 The Apache Labs SVN repository is write-accessible to all apache committers, so, in theory, anyone of them can just go ahead and create a lab for themselves.
-The Apache Labs bylaws state that a lab needs to be approved by lazy consensus (three +1 and no -1 in a 72 hour period) of the Apache Labs PMC before it can be established.
+The Apache Labs bylaws state that a lab needs to be approved by lazy consensus in a 72 hour period of the Apache Labs PMC before it can be established.
 This is done to avoid that committers use labs as their personal 'dumping' grounds and that labs remain topic-specific.
-Also allows the PMC to force the committers to express their intention clearly and in advance, and to make sure that their machine-readable descriptors are sound.
+It also allows the PMC to force the committers to express their intention clearly and in advance, and to make sure that their machine-readable descriptors are sound.

 6. What is a PI?

 PI stands for "principal investigator" and it's the name of the committer that asks for the lab.
 Every lab has to have a PI and the PI is responsible for keeping the lab descriptors up-to-date with the lab.
 The PI can ask for a lab to change state and participates in a vote to change the lab state when triggered by the PMC.
 You can get more info in the bylaws.